Joe (1970 film): Cast

-Reception and legacy
+Reception

-The film has garnered both critical acclaim and box office success.
-Produced on a tight budget of only $106,000, it was a sleeper hit and grossed over $19.3 million in the United States and Canada, making it the 13th highest-grossing film of 1970.
-Joe received mostly positive reviews from critics, earning an 82% "Fresh" rating on the review aggregate website Rotten Tomatoes from 11 reviews.
-Norman Wexler's screenplay received an Oscar nomination for Best Original Screenplay.
+The film garnered both critical acclaim and box office success.
+Produced on a budget of only $106,000, it was a sleeper hit and grossed over $19.3 million in the United States and Canada, making it the 13th highest-grossing film of 1970.
+On review aggregator Rotten Tomatoes, it holds an 82% "Fresh" score based on 11 reviews, with an average rating of 6.6/10.

-Quentin Tarantino wrote in his book Cinema Speculation that Joe is "a kettle-black comedy about class in America, bordering on satire", and said that although contemporary viewers may find it controversial to call the film a black comedy, he recalled that the audience he saw the film with in 1970, in a double feature with Carl Reiner's Where's Poppa?, watched the first section of Joe in silence, only to begin laughing "once Dennis Patrick enters the tavern, and Peter Boyle's Joe enters the movie,", having gone from "repulsed repose to outright hilarity".
-Tarantino says that "Boyle's comedic performance alleviates the picture's one-note ugliness".
 Variety wrote, "It sounds like heavy stuff, but scripter Norman Wexler has fleshed his serious skeleton with both melodrama plotting that sustains interest and the grittiest, most obscene dialog yet to boom from the silver screen.
 It works."
-Howard Thompson of The New York Times wrote, "The sad, disappointing thing about 'Joe' is that a devastating, original idea cynically slopes into a melodramatic, surface fiasco."
+Howard Thompson of The New York Times wrote, "The sad, disappointing thing about Joe is that a devastating, original idea cynically slopes into a melodramatic, surface fiasco."
 Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars out of four and called it "a landmark film because of the issues and social norms it justifies.
 It is a dramatic, if not always sophisticated, documentary of a growing portion of the national mentality."

 Charles Champlin of the Los Angeles Times called it "an immensely sophisticated piece of film-making," adding, "The plot is laced with implausibilities and the movie full of scenes which are heavily contrived but which play well because they are swept along by the plausibility of Joe himself."
 Gary Arnold of The Washington Post called it "a fascinating, tendentious picture—a topical murder melodrama and social parable, done in that vivid, loaded, paranoid style which seems to have become a tradition in record time but which remains exciting to watch, even if you question the drift and outcome of the parable."
-Penelope Gilliatt of The New Yorker wrote, "In the end, 'Joe' sells us short.
+Penelope Gilliatt of The New Yorker wrote, "In the end, Joe sells us short.
 It shows us clashing archetypes, promises us something of large mind, and then stammers platitudes that lead theatrically every which way."

+Norman Wexler's screenplay received an Academy Award nomination for Best Original Screenplay at the 43rd Academy Awards.